Divyasri2607/SYNCHRONOUS-UP-COUNTER/README.md

 /* write all the steps invloved */

+Type the program in Quartus software.

+Compile and run the program.

+Generate the RTL schematic and save the logic diagram.

+Create nodes for inputs and outputs to generate the timing diagram.

+For different input combinations generate the timing diagram.

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.